What is Chantilly Cream? Is it different than Whipped Cream?

 Chantilly is best used immediately after making it.
 However, you can keep it in an airtight container in the refrigerator for up to 3 days.
 After 3 days, it will start to weep and lose its shape.

-Any desserts made with or topped with Chantilly need to be stored in the refrigerator, it is perishable and not shelf-stable.
+Any desserts made with or topped with Chantilly must be stored in the refrigerator; it is perishable and not shelf-stable.

 What is the bottom line?

 The fact of the matter is Chantilly cream is a sweeter version of whipped cream.
-It is absolutely delicious in desserts or in between cake layers.
-I personally love to use it with my homemade pies, like this Chocolate Chess Pie.
+It is delicious in desserts or in between cake layers.
 A dollop of Chantilly is the perfect finishing touch!

 - 8 oz heavy whipping cream cold